viccoronado/viccoronado/README.md

   # Hi there!
 I'm Victoria 👋

-I'm a JS Full Stack Developer and passionate about making the web accessible to everyone and advocating for building open and inclusive communities ✨ I'm currently working on my final project of Henry's bootcamp, an e-commerce!
+I'm a JS Full Stack Developer passionate about making the web accessible to everyone and advocating for building open and inclusive communities ✨ I'm currently working on my final project of Henry's bootcamp, an e-commerce!

 - 🌿 My pronouns: She/her
 - ❤ Learning all about **Open Source**